Semitoric systems of non-simple type: Classification

-In the third stage (\emph{filling in the gaps}) of the proof one considers the open sets $\Omega_{\alpha}$ in the covering which are above the cuts and and includes them into the previous gluing data using symplectic gluing in order to obtain a symplectic manifold and and a proper map $\mu \colon M \to \bigcup_{\alpha \in I}\Omega_{\alpha}$ with image $\Delta$.
-This map $\mu$ is a proper toric smooth momentum map only away from the cuts, and in the fourth stage (\emph{recovering smoothness}) the authors show how to smoothen $\mu$.
+In the third (\emph{filling in the gaps}) of the proof one considers the remaining open sets $\Omega_{\alpha}$ in the covering, which are those including the cuts but not any focus-focus values, and includes them into the previous gluing data using symplectic gluing in order to obtain a symplectic manifold and a proper map $\mu \colon M \to \bigcup_{\alpha \in I}\Omega_{\alpha}$ with image $\Delta$.
+This map $\mu$ is a proper toric smooth momentum map only away from the cuts, and in the fourth and final stage (\emph{recovering smoothness}) the authors show how to smoothen $\mu$.
 In the case of non-simple semitoric systems these final two stages proceed exactly as in~\cite{PVN2011}, using different choices of representative for $\mathcal{I}$ in order to make the wall-crossing index of the vertical lines $\ell_{j_a}$, $a\in\{1,\ldots,\lambda_\mathrm{f}\}$, equal to zero around the remaining points to be glued in, which are the points on the lines $\ell_{j_a}$ which do not already have zero wall-crossing index in the representative of $\mathcal{I}$ we started with. \end{proof}

 \begin{remark} Let $\mathcal{I}$ be as in Definition~\ref{def:ingred}.
 Not every polygon $\De$ such that